RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/taxon-form.md

 ## To create a new Taxon record from the Taxon form directly.

+If the name is not in the database then we need to check that the name has been published.

+There are rules governing the creation and publication of new names.
+In most cases it can be straightforward to find a name and decide about adding it to the database.
+However, in some cases, it can be a bit more complex and you may want to check.
+See the section below on Checking names online before entering a new name.

 Click on the Data Entry button on the main menu bar and select Taxon from the pop up.

 This will open the Taxon entry screen.